 At a certain point, the Real Deal becomes self-evident.

 Getting From There to Here

 Conditioned as we are, most of us are "in our heads" most of the time.
 Although we are obviously always breathing, and our bodies and our sensory apparatus are operating to generate a whole realm of experiences, most of that occurs without our full presence of mind.
 Generally, conditioned as we are, the focus of our attention is primarily on the thoughts running through our head.

-Often fueled by emotions that we are mostly unaware of, these thoughts dominate our awareness in a way that sweeps us along the stream of our own conditioned ego patterns most the time.
+Fueled by emotional energies, subconscious beliefs, and conditioned filters that we are mostly unaware of, these thoughts dominate our awareness in a way that sweeps us along the stream of our own conditioned ego patterns most the time.
 Mindfulness Practice, both on and off the meditation cushion, offers us a means to expand our range of awareness to include a universe of experience that we generally aren't aware of.
 Without Practice we are liable to "sleepwalk", only half-awake, throughout our lives.

 The Theory and the Practice

-In this week's MMM Circle, I found myself mentioning that it may be helpful to create a specific practice intention for the day as you awake in the morning, then reflect on how that intention influenced -- or didn't influence -- your day as you prepared for sleep.
+In a Mindfulness Circle last week, I found myself mentioning that it may be helpful to create a specific practice intention for the day as you awake in the morning, then reflect on how that intention influenced -- or didn't influence -- your day as you prepared for sleep.